 You might want to start with the goal of saving three months’ worth of expenses.
-But, if your income is often irregular, you might set a goal of saving six months’ worth of expenses – though it might take a while to get there, rest assured that any little bit helps.
+But if your income is often irregular, you might set a goal of saving six months’ worth of expenses.

-Because whatever savings you have can be a buffer when you have less work.
+Though it might take a while to get you there, rest assured that any little bit helps, because whatever savings you have can be a buffer when you have less work.

-[Visual title: Track your spending
+[Visual title: Track your spending]

 First, make sure you know how much you need to cover your basic needs each month.
 You can think of this as your baseline.
-Then, keep track of your spending.
+Then keep track of your spending.

 A lot of these tools might also offer alerts that will help you know if you’ve reached certain spending limits, or if your bank account is getting low.

-[Visual title: Plan for your taxes
+[Visual title: Plan for your taxes]

 If your employers or clients don’t withhold taxes on your paycheck, or if they don’t withhold enough, you’ll be responsible for paying some or all of your own taxes.

 Waiting to pay at the end of the year can result in penalties, in addition to a big tax payment.

 The IRS offers an estimated tax worksheet that can help you figure out what you’ll need to pay each quarter.

-If you find the IRS forms frustrating, some tax preparation software can also help you determine what you owe, though you might have to pay for this service.
+If you find the IRS forms frustrating, some tax-preparation software can also help you determine what you owe, though you might have to pay for this service.

 It’s better to set aside too much for taxes than too little.
-You can contribute any extra left over in your tax savings to a retirement or other savings account.
+You can contribute any extra leftover in your tax savings to a retirement or other savings account.

-[Visual title: Fund your retirement
+[Visual title: Fund your retirement]

 As a part-time or freelance worker, setting up your own retirement account and contributing to it regularly is up to you.

 Some are more complicated to set up than others, but some of the simplest and most common retirement accounts are individual retirement accounts, or IRAs.

 Setting up a retirement account sooner rather than later is worth the effort.

-When it comes to managing your income as a part-time or freelance worker, it can help to think of yourself as your own company: managing your cash flow to create a steady income, making retirement contributions, and having a plan to cover your taxes.
-With a little organization, you can make the most of your income while building a sound financial future.
+When it comes to managing your income as a part-time or freelance worker, it can help to think of yourself as your own company.
+Managing your cash flow to create a steady income, making retirement contributions and having a plan to cover your taxes.
+With a little organization, you can make the most of your income, while building a sound financial future.